malaffoon/RDW_Reporting/CONTRIBUTING.md

 names for external services.
 * Secrets should be specified only in the config-repo file, and they should be encrypted using the config server.

+#### PII Data
+This system is designed to ingest student test results which includes sensitive Personally Identifiable Information.
+Although the system will be run in a secure environment, separation of duties dictates that system admins, devops, etc. should never see PII.
+For developers this means that no PII or secrets (e.g. credentials) should ever be logged or made available through unsecured interfaces.
+Put simply: do not log student information or client/user credentials, nor include that information in any system status/monitoring end-points.

 ### Version Control Conventions
 Repo: https://github.com/SmarterApp/RDW_Reporting
 Config Repo: https://gitlab.com/fairwaytech/sbac-config-repo